This blog covers recent changes to Google’s “nofollow” link attribute and why it is important to follow these new guidelines for SEO.

 Is this important for your website SEO?

 YES!
 It is possible that some user generated content, or “ugc”, links will pass some Pagerank and anchor text info to the destination page.
 These may end up being classed as “natural” links.
-On the other hand, links that are granted for compensation (paid links or ads) MUST be marked as “sponsored”.
-White hat SEO demands honesty – and honesty in SEO is always the best long-term strategy.
+On the other hand, links that are granted for compensation (paid links or ads) should be marked as “sponsored” or you risk a penalty by Google.

 What is the proper format for these links?